 We made the selection bar the prominent feature, since the focus is on the creation of banners without any trouble or setbacks.
-With disabled, active, hovered, static states, we ensure that the user exactly knows where they are in the creation process.
+With disabled, active, hovered, static states, we ensured that the user exactly knows where they are in the creation process.

-And finally, once all of the above were approved, all the designs were received by the development team and the first version of the Banner Builder was launched.
+And finally, once all of the aspects above were approved, all the designs were received by the development team and the first version of the Banner Builder was launched.

 Throughout the entire process, we kept on meeting up with our client.
 This was a great way to consistently validate findings and assumptions.
-Over time, information can be added or changed, new stakeholders suddenly come into the picture, and interested parties can take a look.
+Over time, information can be added or changed, new stakeholders can suddenly come into the picture, and interested parties can take a look.

 My biggest challenge